natchayal/Drinking-Water-Database/README.md

 * <u>Link</u>: https://www.tceq.texas.gov/agency/water_main.html
 * <u>Link</u>: https://dww2.tceq.texas.gov/DWW/

-*Most, if not all, states will have their own version of the drinking water watch dashboard for state specific monitoring.*
+*Most, if not all, states will have their own version of the drinking water watch dashboard for state specific monitoring and access to a public water system's Consumer Confidence Report (CCRs).*

 ---